Lissy93/dashy/docs/developing.md

 ### Dependencies - BundlePhobia
 [BundlePhobia](https://bundlephobia.com/) is a really useful app that lets you analyze the cost of adding any particular dependency to an application

 ---

+## Release Schedule

+We're using [Semantic Versioning](https://semver.org/), to indicate major, minor and patch versions.
+You can find the current version number in the readme, and check your apps version under the config menu.
+The version number is pulled from the [package.json](https://github.com/Lissy93/dashy/blob/master/package.json#L3) file.
+Typically there is a new major release every 2 weeks, usually on Sunday, and you can view these under the [Releases Page](https://github.com/Lissy93/dashy/releases).
+Each release will create a new [tag on GitHub](https://github.com/Lissy93/dashy/tags), and each major release will also result in the creation of a new [tag on DockerHub](https://hub.docker.com/r/lissy93/dashy/tags), so that you can fix your container to a certain version.
+For a full breakdown of each change, you can view the [Changelog](https://github.com/Lissy93/dashy/blob/master/.github/CHANGELOG.md).
+Each new feature or significant change needs to be submitted through a pull request, which makes it easy to review and track these changes, and roll back if needed.

+---